regymm/PYNQSDR/README.md

   - Heatgun, soldering iron, solder paste, flux are enough, it's really not that hard

 *Detailed modification of PYNQ-Z1 coming soon.*

+#### Future plan

+Current version requires modification of the PYNQ-Z1 board aka 0402 soldering.
+I'll try if I can get this working with zero modification on PYNQ side.
+If coming tests show positive result, there'll be a version 2.

 #### Gallery